 Pacing: 3 weeks Unit 9: Plant Diversity Standards and Suggested Activities Skills and Knowledge MS-LS1-1.
 Conduct an investigation to provide evidence that living things are made of cells; either one cell or many different numbers and types of cells.
-Kinesthetic activities Students will be able to: diagram and identify the parts of a plant cell. describe how plants are classified according to their MS-LS1-2.
+MS-LS1-2.
 Develop and use a model to describe the function of a cell as a whole and ways parts of cells contribute to the function.
-Classroom demonstrationsplant classification structure. detail how various types of plants reproduce. explain and diagram how photosynthesis occurs in a typical leaf of a plant.
 MS-LS1-3.
-Use argument supported by evidence for how the body is a system of interacting subsystems composed of groups of cells lab compare and contrast the use of technology in genetically modified plants.
-MS-LS1-4.
-Use argument based on empirical evidence and scientific reasoning to support an explanation for how characteristic animal behaviors and specialized plant structures affect the probability of successful reproduction of animals and plants respectively. ● stomata lab MS-LS1-6.
-Construct a scientific explanation based on evidence for

-- the role of photosynthesis in the cycling of matter and flow of energy into and out of organisms.
+Use argument supported by evidence for how the body is a system of interacting subsystems composed of groups of cells MS-LS1-4.
+Use argument based on empirical evidence and scientific reasoning to support an explanation for how characteristic animal behaviors and specialized plant structures affect the probability of successful reproduction of animals and plants respectively.
+MS-LS1-6.
+Construct a scientific explanation based on evidence for the role of photosynthesis in the cycling of matter and flow of energy into and out of organisms.
 MS-LS3-2.
 Develop and use a model to describe why asexual reproduction results in offspring with identical genetic information and sexual reproduction results in offspring with genetic variation.
 MS-LS4-4.
 Construct an explanation based on evidence that describes how genetic variations of traits in a population increase some individuals' probability of surviving and reproducing in a specific environment.
 MS-LS4-5.
 Gather and synthesize information about the technologies that have changed the way humans influence the inheritance of desired traits in organisms.
-District/School Formative Assessment Plan District/School Summative Assessment Plan Class discussions in which student share prior knowledge Teacher-created quizzes Teacher-created unit assessments Labs Core Instructional Materials District/School Supplementary Resources Glencoe iScience Life Science Series (Mcgraw-Hill Companies, Inc. 2012) Discovery Education videos Glencoe ConnectEd online resources
+Kinesthetic activities Classroom demonstrations plant classification lab stomata lab Students will be able to: diagram and identify the parts of a plant cell. describe how plants are classified according to their structure. detail how various types of plants reproduce. explain and diagram how photosynthesis occurs in a typical leaf of a plant. compare and contrast the use of technology in genetically modified plants.
+Integration of Science & Engineering Practices, Disciplinary Core Ideas & Crosscutting Concepts expected in every unit.
+Matrix of Science & Engineering Practices Matrix of Disciplinary Core Ideas Matrix of Crosscutting Concepts District/School Formative Assessment Plan District/School Summative Assessment Plan Class discussions in which student share prior knowledge Study Island assessments Quizzes Teacher-created quizzes Teacher-created unit assessments Labs Core Instructional Materials District/School Supplementary Resources

+• Glencoe iScience Life Science Series (Mcgraw-Hill Companies, Inc. 2012)